0x326/node-license-spelunker/README.md

 Attempt to find the licenses of all of you node.js dependencies recursively and create a simple report that includes the license details.

 ## Install

 	npm install -g license-spelunker

+Or, if the following works for you

+    yarn global add license-spelunker

 ## Usage